Prince Charles isolating after testing positive for COVID-19

 LONDON (AP) — Britain’s Prince Charles has tested positive for COVID-19 and is self-isolating, his office said Thursday.

-A message on the royal’s official Twitter page said Charles tested positive on Thursday morning and was “deeply disappointed” not to be able to attend a scheduled visit in Winchester, England.
+A message on his official Twitter page said Charles tested positive on Thursday morning and was “deeply disappointed” not to be able to attend a scheduled visit in Winchester, England.

-Charles, 73, met dozens of people during a Wednesday evening reception at the British Museum.
+Charles, 73, met dozens of people during a large reception at London’s British Museum on Wednesday evening.
+He was accompanied by his wife Camilla, and was in close contact with Britain’s Treasury chief Rishi Sunak, among others.

+The queen, 95, marked her Platinum Jubilee on Sunday by expressing her wish for Camilla to be known as Queen Consort when Charles becomes king.

+Camilla carried on with her engagements as scheduled on Thursday, visiting a sexual assault referral center in London.

-The heir to the throne previously contracted the coronavirus in March 2020.
+Charles previously contracted the coronavirus in March 2020, during the first wave of the pandemic.
 Officials said he had mild COVID-19 symptoms then.
-Charles and his wife, Camilla, isolated at Queen Elizabeth II’s Balmoral estate in Scotland at the time.
+Charles and Camilla isolated at Queen Elizabeth II’s Balmoral estate in Scotland at the time.

 Spain’s King Felipe VI, 54, and Denmark’s Queen Margrethe II, 81, also tested positive for the coronavirus this week.